nickolanack/rpi-node-gpio-webserver/README.md

 The list of pins is queried (basically ajax but over a websocket) and toggle events are also sent to the server via the websocket, to toggle the voltage level on the physical gpio pin.

+I'm working on simple push notifications to support multiple users being notified of state changes originating from other users.

 #Pin Configuration

-Most gpio pins can be configured as a toggle switches, just update the devices.json file. currently only 'out' is supported for direction, and 'bool' for type, state contains the initial state of the device currenly only false is supported for initial states.
+Most gpio pins can be configured as a toggle switches, just update the devices.json file. currently only 'out' is supported for direction, and 'bool' for type, state contains the initial state of the device currenlty only false is supported for initial states.

 Take a look at the pinout for your rpi board, the following configuration is for the Raspberry Pi2